For Millennials, Parenthood Trumps Marriage

 Today's 18- to 29-year-olds value parenthood far more than marriage, according to a new Pew Research Center analysis of attitudinal surveys.

-A 2010 Pew Research survey found that 52% of Millennials say being a good parent is "one of the most important things" in life.
-Just 30% say the same about having a successful marriage -- meaning there is a 22-percentage-point gap in the way Millennials value parenthood over marriage.
+A 2010 Pew Research survey found that 52% of Millennials say being a good parent is “one of the most important things” in life.
+Just 30% say the same about having a successful marriage– meaning there is a 22 percentage point gap in the way Millennials value parenthood over marriage.

-When this same question was posed to 18- to 29-year-olds in 1997, the gap was just seven percentage points.
+When this same question was posed to 18- to 29-year-olds in 1997, the gap was just 7 percentage points.
 Back then, 42% of the members of what is known as Generation X said being a good parent was one of the most important things in life, while 35% said the same about having a successful marriage.

 Pew Research surveys also find that Millennials are less likely than adults ages 30 and older to say that a child needs a home with both a father and mother to grow up happily and that single parenthood and unmarried couple parenthood are bad for society.